padrinobook/padrinobook/chapters/user_profile.md

 ```

-To test the callback, we can use the `send` method to create our `generate_authentity_token` callback (thanks to [Geoffrey Grosenbach](http://www.oreillynet.com/ruby/blog/2006/10/test_tidbits.html "Geoffrey Grosenbach") for this hint):
+To test the private callback, we can use the [send method](http://ruby-doc.org/core-2.2.3/Object.html#method-i-send "send method") to create our `generate_authentity_token` callback:

 ```ruby